dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_6"></a>4.1.
 Fine-Tune (w/o Quantization) > Merge > Inference

-- Use this Jupyter code `ft-trl-train.ipynb` to fine-tune, merge and perform a simple inference on the merged/fine-tuned model.
+- Use this Jupyter code `ft-merge-qt.ipynb` to fine-tune, merge and perform a simple inference on the merged/fine-tuned model.

 - Code Snippet:
 ```